1926 Atlantic hurricane season: Hurricane Eight

 Twelve hours after the Great Miami hurricane struck Alabama, the eighth tropical storm of the season formed in the east-central Atlantic about 2000 mi southwest of Horta in the Azores on September 21.
-Over the next three days, it moved north of due east and rapidly strengthened, becoming a minimal hurricane by 12:00 UTC on September 22 and later peaking at 105 mph—equivalent to a moderately strong Category 2 hurricane on the Saffir-Simpson Hurricane Scale—on the morning of September 24.
+Over the next three days, it moved north of due east and rapidly strengthened, becoming a minimal hurricane by 12:00 UTC on September 22 and later peaking at 105 mph—equivalent to a moderately strong Category 2 hurricane on the Saffir-Simpson scale—on the morning of September 24.
 For about 24 hours thereafter, the cyclone briefly curved to the northeast before turning sharply to the east early on September 26.
 Late that day, the cyclone swerved precipitously to the north, making landfall on the island of São Miguel near Ponta Delgada at peak intensity.
 Curving northwest and then south of due west, the cyclone weakened after striking São Miguel and reverted to a minimal hurricane late on September 27.
 It gradually completed a counter-clockwise loop through the western Azores, curving due south as a tropical storm, though its cool surface temperatures and enlarged size suggest it might have been a subtropical cyclone then.
 Just afterward, late on September 28, it hit Faial Island near Horta with sustained winds near 70 mph.
 Over the next two days, it moved generally south-southeast and slowly weakened, curving suddenly east-southeast beginning on September 30.
 Turning south of due east, it dissipated by 18:00 UTC on October 1.